RPGroup-PBoC/chann_cap/src/theory/scripts/README.md

   parameter inferences as reported in [Chure et. al, 2019](https://www.rpgroup.caltech.edu/mwc_mutants/index.html) that phenomenologically capture better the induction profile for the O3 operator and the general steepness of the other strains.

+### `MaxEnt_approx_joint.ipynb` (`maxent`)

+- `maxent_mRNA_dist.py` : Script that takes the mRNA distribution moments as inferred from the numerical integration of the dynamical equations and computes the corresponding Lagrange multipliers for a maximum entropy approximation of the distribution.